nathanbraun/ltcwff-files/README.md

 If you're not familiar with Git or GitHub, no problem.
 Just click the `Source code` link under the latest release to download the files.
-This will download a file called `ltcwff-files-vX.X.X.zip`, where X.X.X is the latest version number (v0.7.0 in the screenshot above).
+This will download a file called `ltcwff-files-vX.X.X.zip`, where X.X.X is the latest version.

 When you unzip these (note in the book I've dropped the version number and renamed the directory just `ltcwff-files`, which you can do too) you'll see